wangqinhu/qdavit/README.md

 ---

-The `qdavit` takes a table file containing CT values in CSV/TSV format and calculates the relative gene expression via 2^-ddCT method. qdavit also produce a barplot showing the relative gene expression level with error bars, you can download the image via check 'Output PDF' option and click the download link.
+The `qdavit` takes a table file containing CT values in CSV/TSV format and calculates the relative gene expression level via 2^-ddCT method. qdavit also produce a barplot showing the relative gene expression level with error bars, you can download a PDF image output via check 'Output PDF' option and click the download link.

 Please ensure that the table is organized as follows:

-- Each row represents a sample,
+- Each row represents a sample
-- Each column represents a replicate,
+- Each column represents a replicate
-- Reference gene (left half) and test gene (right half) have the same number of replicates.
+- Reference gene (left half) and test gene (right half) have the same number of replicates
-- Sample name and replicate number are clearly labeled.
+- Sample name and replicate number are clearly labeled

 CSV file example:
 ```